 • Get a part time job.
 Working a part time job is also a great way to keep your brain stimulated and connected to others.
 You can choose a job that’s low stress and fun and keep your hours to a minimum.

 • Join a gym.
 Staying physically active is vital for seniors, and by joining a gym you’ll not only improve your physical fitness levels, but you’ll also get the social engagement you need.

 • Reach out to others.
 If you’re feeling isolated, visit family members or offer to assist with childcare needs.
-Call friends and invite them over for lunch.
+Call friends and invite them over for lunch at your independent living community.
 It’s so important to make the effort to maintain those relationships on a daily or weekly basis.

 At Concordia, we can assure you that you’ll never be bored and you’ll stay as socially active as you desire!
 Your social calendar will be chock-full of all the wonderful events and activities we offer to our residents to ensure social isolation is never an issue.
 Staying socially active can only enrich your life, so get involved with others any way that you can.